jesse-prpic/Jesse_Prpic_T2_A1-A/README.md

 ## Question Eight
 ### Explain the legal obligations that developers of a social media website or social media application would have in regards to handling user data, with reference to any applicable laws or acts.

+In every industry there is a legal obligation and being a developer of a social media website or media application is no exemption.
+These legal obligations are influenced by a variety of needs to protect user privacy and ensure data security - both on a national and an international scale.

+In Australia specifically, we have many acts and legal obligations that need to be abided by - these primarily are based from the Privacy Act 1988.
+It is the Office of the Australian Information Commissioner (OAIC) that defines the act; "The Privacy Act 1988 was introduced to promote and protect the privacy of individuals and to regulate how Australian Government agencies and organisations with an annual turnover of more than $3 million, and some other organisations, handle personal information" (n.d.).

+This legislative act is to set out right's for people in regards to the collection, use and sharing of personal information and is done so through 13 Australian Privacy Principles (APPS).
+APPS are to govern the rights, obligations and standards pertaining to an organisation or agency's governance and accountability through to the rights of individuals to access their own personal information.

+The 13 Australian Principles are;
+- 1. Open and transparent management of personal information
+- 2. Anonymity and pseudonymity
+- 3. Collection of solicited personal information
+- 4. Dealing with unsolicited personal information
+- 5. Notification of the collection of personal information
+- 6. Use or disclosure of personal information
+- 7. Direct marketing
+- 8. Cross-border disclosure of personal information
+- 9. Adoption, use or disclosure of government related identifiers
+- 10. Quality of personal information
+- 11. Security of personal information
+- 12. Access to personal information
+- 13. Correction of personal information
+Provided by Office of the Australian Information Commissioner (OAIC, 2023)

+Within the software developer industry the Privacy Act 1988 is heighly relevant when it comes to handling user data, specifically for developers of social media websites.
+When it comes to APP 1, this reflects the kinds of information that is collected, held and used - whether that being names, emails and location data(OAIC, 2023) and as a social media platform this must have a comprehensive privacy policy in place, generally this will be accessed easily through a link on a website, or app settings.

+Another critical APP to mention for software media platforms is APP 11, this relates to the requirement of personal information to be protected from being misused or interferred with (OAIC, 2019).
+It is important that the software media platforms create strong and well rounded encryption protocols for data.

+These are only the legal obligations that pertain to Australia, with a plethora of other legal obligations throughout as well as international laws.

 ## Question Nine
 ### Describe the structural aspects of the relational database model.
 Your description should include information about the structure in which data is stored and how relations are represented in that structure.